Logo-stateuniv

 Construction Academy

 The Construction Academy, established in 2006, lets high school students learn the skills necessary to enter the construction industry while fulfilling the requirements for their high school graduation.
-Students are able to take classes and participate in hands-on instruction at HawCC in conjunction with the standard high school curriculum, earning college credit for future higher education.
+Students are able to take classes and participate in hands-on instruction in conjunction with the standard high school curriculum, earning college credit for future higher education.

 Apprentice Training Program